-Zigs & Zags uses visual hooks followed by the product.
+Zigs & Zags use visual hooks followed by the product.

 Pepsi – #Sayitwithpepsi

-The video has a gag and then it reveals the product.
-The narrative format makes sure that the engagement remains consistent even at short attention spans.
+The video has a gag, and then it reveals the product.
+The narrative format makes sure that the engagement remains consistent even with short attention spans.

-Honest Company uses Zigs & Zags affectively.
-We have a point of view shot that comes from the back followed by the product.
+Honest Company uses Zigs & Zags effectively.
+We have a point-of-view shot that comes from the back followed by the product.

 Start with the End